 Soul Travel Chronicles Vol. 3- Puerto Viejo/ San José, Costa Rica

 My Costa Rican adventure took place in December of 2021.
 After a crazy year of dealing with everything going on in the world and working a stressful job.
-I was graciously invited to stay with my one of best friends who was already having her own travel adventure with my niece.
+I was graciously invited to stay with one of my best friends who was already having her own travel adventure with my niece.

 Best random roommate placement ever.